Oven Spring: A Guide On How Oven Spring Works

 Key oven spring takeaway

-As you’ve learnt, to get a strong oven spring, use steam in your oven.
+To get a strong oven spring, use steam and a baking stone in your oven.
 For a bigger spring and a softer crumb, you’ll need a less developed dough.

-The less developed a dough is, the more it “springs up” in the oven.
+A less developed dough will spring up more in the oven.

 There are also times when you don’t want oven spring, for these breads don’t add steam.